8 simple ways to boost your immune system

 8. Herbal medicine

 At the very first sign of a sore throat, I jump onto my preventative herbal medicine.
 Herbal formulas provide anti-viral and anti-bacterial support to fight infections and assistance for a healthy immune system response.
-I mix up different blends depending on what the symptoms are.
+I mix up different blends depending on what the symptoms and the underlying cause of the illness are.

 I no longer believe that it's normal for me to get sick.
-I now use a proactive approach to my immune health and realise that regularly coming down with the same thing is a message that something in my immune system needs extra support.
+Antibiotics are a thing of the distant past.
+I now use a proactive approach to my immune health and realise that regularly coming down with the same illness is a message that something in your immune system needs extra support.

-I often see people get better by embracing natural treatments and be able to reduce or eliminate their antibiotics or anti-allergy medications over time.
-If you feel that you have health problems and you are struggling to make self care a priority, please work with me.
-I'd love to help you live a healthy, energetic and balanced life, even if you don't think it's possible!
+It's a joy to see people become well by embracing natural treatments, and be able to eliminate their antibiotics or anti-allergy medications over time.
+If you feel that you have immune problems and you are struggling to make self care a priority, please work with me.

 Hi!
 I'm Simone Jeffries.
 I am a naturopath, nutritionist, herbalist and certified wellness coach.
 I am also a foodie and an advocate for a whole food diet.